 (June 3, 2019) – Something as simple as a phone call could be a way to alert healthcare providers and caregivers that an elderly person suffering from dementia may be spiraling down to dangerous self-neglect, according to researchers at The University of Texas Health Science Center at Houston (UTHealth).

-To test their premise, Cizik School of Nursing at UTHealth Assistant Professor Sabrina Pickens, PhD, MSN, is leading a six-month pilot study that modifies a telephone-based care program for homebound seniors who receive Meals on Wheels and have screened positive for dementia.
+To test their premise, Cizik School of Nursing at UTHealth Assistant Professor Sabrina Pickens, PhD, RN, is leading a six-month pilot study that modifies a telephone-based care program for homebound seniors who receive Meals on Wheels and have screened positive for dementia.
 Sandy M. Branson, PhD, RN, assistant professor at Cizik School of Nursing, is co-investigator.
 The study is being done through the Meals on Wheels program at Northwest Assistance Ministries with the assistance of Grace Jackson, MA, senior services director.

 According to research published in the American Journal of Geriatrics, approximately 30 percent of recipients of the Meals on Wheels program have dementia, which places them at high risk for self-neglect.
 The most common allegation reported to Adult Protective Services, self-neglect is the inability for an older adult diagnosed with cognitive impairment to perform basic self-care tasks such as managing finances, preparing meals, and self-administrating medication.